arben-adm/tavily-mcp-search/README.md

 - Result formatting and processing
 - Error handling and logging

+### Tests (test_server.py and test_client.py)
+- Comprehensive unit tests for both server and client
+- Ensures reliability and correctness of the implementation

 ## Usage Examples

-Here are some examples of how to use the enhanced search capabilities:
+Here are some examples of how to use the enhanced search capabilities I've implemented:

 1. Basic search:
 ```json